 Importing transactions

-You can import invoices, expenses and credit notes (transactions from here on out) from other accounting systems into Quaderno using our CSV template.
+You can import invoices, credit notes, and expenses (transactions from here on out) from other accounting systems into Quaderno using our CSV template.

-You can do this at set-up time or as a normal Quaderno process after initial set-up, as many times as you'd like.
+You can do this at set-up time or as a regular Quaderno workflow, as many times as you'd like.
+Please note that during the trial period, imports are capped at 1000 transactions.

 To import your transactions, follow these steps:

-2. Drag & drop your CSV file in the modal window.
+2. Drag & drop or select your CSV file in the modal window.

 CSV columns breakdown

-The fields contact_name, description and total_amount are required.
-All other fields are optional.
+• The fields document_number, contact_name, and description are required.

 Column Description

 contact_name The contact’s name.
 If the combination of contact_name + email_address do not already exist in Quaderno, a new contact will be created.
 In other words, this field is used to find contact duplicates, along with email_address.
-When contact duplicates are found, any filled field that now comes empty on the CSV, will be removed from the contact.
+When contact duplicates are found, any field with contact data that now comes empty on the CSV, will be removed from that contact.

 email_address The contact’s email address.